Tom and Jerry: Gene Deitch era (1961–1962)

 Whereas Hanna-Barbera's shorts generally took place in and outside of a house, Deitch's shorts opted for more exotic locations, such as a 19th-century whaling ship, the jungles of Nairobi, an Ancient Greek acropolis, or the Wild West.
-In addition, Mammy Two-Shoes was replaced as Tom's owner by a bald, overweight, short-tempered, middle-aged white man, who bore a striking resemblance to another Deitch character, Clint Clobber.
+In addition, Mammy Two Shoes was replaced as Tom's owner by a bald, overweight, short-tempered, middle-aged white man, who bore a striking resemblance to another Deitch character, Clint Clobber.
 Just like Spike the Bulldog, he was also significantly more brutal and violent in punishing Tom's actions as compared to previous owners, often beating and thrashing Tom repeatedly; the character and his extreme treatment of Tom was poorly received.

-To avoid being linked to Communism, Deitch romanized the Czech names of his crew in the opening credits of the shorts (e.g. Stěpán Koníček became "Steven Konichek" and Václav Lídl became "Victor Little").
-In addition, these shorts are among the few Tom and Jerry cartoons not to carry the "Made In Hollywood, U.S.A." phrase on the end title card; due to Deitch's studio being behind the Iron Curtain, the production studio's location is omitted entirely on it.
+To avoid being linked to Communism, Deitch modified the Czech names of his crew in the opening credits of the shorts to look more conventional to English-speaking audiences, e.g. Štěpán Koníček became "Steven Konichek" and Václav Lídl became "Victor Little".
+These shorts are among the few Tom and Jerry cartoons not to carry the "Made In Hollywood, U.S.A." phrase on the end title card.
+Due to Deitch's studio being behind the Iron Curtain, the production studio's location is omitted entirely on it.
 After the 13 shorts were completed, Joe Vogel, the head of production, was fired from MGM.
 Vogel had approved of Deitch and his team's work, but MGM decided not to renew their contract after Vogel's departure.
 The final of the 13 shorts, Carmen Get It!, was released on December 21, 1962.

 Deitch's shorts were commercial successes.
 In 1962, the Tom and Jerry series became the highest-grossing animated short film series of that time, dethroning Looney Tunes, which had held the position for 16 years.
-However, unlike the Hanna-Barbera shorts, none of Deitch's films were nominated for nor did they win an Academy Award.
+However, unlike the Hanna-Barbera shorts, none of Deitch's films were nominated for any Academy Awards.
 In retrospect, these shorts are often considered the worst of the Tom and Jerry theatrical output.
 Deitch stated that due to his team's inexperience as well as their low budget, he "hardly had a chance to succeed", and "well understand[s] the negative reactions" to his shorts.
 He believes "They could all have been better animated – truer to the characters – but our T&Js were produced in the early 1960s, near the beginning of my presence here, over a half-century ago as I write this!"
 Despite the criticism, Deitch's Tom and Jerry shorts are appreciated by some fans due to their uniquely surreal nature.
-The shorts were released on DVD in 2015 in "Tom and Jerry: The Gene Deitch Collection".
+The shorts were released on DVD in 2015 in Tom and Jerry: The Gene Deitch Collection.